 Administrative salaries are based on grades, the annual increment & promotion to next grade would be based on performance appraisal’s evaluation score, increment amount is the sole discretion of the university.

-Responsibilities of the HR Head
+Responsibilities of the Director of HR Unit

 Effective Date of Promotion